- Posted Tuesday August 4, 2020

 - Ensure the employee understands the degree of progress required and that successful completion of the probationary period dependent on it.

-If the employee’s probationary period is satisfactory the manager should inform the employee at the final meeting that their appointment will be confirmed and a successful outcome will be sent to confirm this.
+If the employee’s probationary period is satisfactory the manager should inform the employee at the final meeting that their appointment will be confirmed and a successful outcome letter will be sent to confirm this.

 - The length of the extension and the date on which the extended period will end.
+An extension is usually on a month by month basis or for a maximum of 3 further months.

 - The reason for the extension – for example that the employee’s performance has fallen short of certain standards, but that the manager reasonably believes that an extension of time will be effective in allowing the employee to achieve these standards.